hanok2/pepelats/Details.md

 Multi tapping mode needs a delay to decide if there will be next tap.
 Because of this it should not be used for time critical commands e.g. start recording/playing.
 But for other commands like changing looper settings it is indispensable.
+Midi count is configured in [mapped_notes.json](etc/count/mapped_notes.json)

 ### Notes about installation of LCD:

 Connect LCD and run scripts coming with it.
 Without X11 on Raspberry Pi OS Lite there may be some errors reported but after reboot you should see boot messages and command prompt.
-Check files in etc/lcd/ directory: config.txt, cmdline.txt This is configuration working for my version of LCD screen.
+Check files [config.txt](etc/lcd/config.txt) and [cmdline.txt](etc/lcd/cmdline.txt) - working for my version of LCD screen.